amanCoder110599/todo-app/README.md

    npm install
    npm start
    ```
-2. To view the application go to localhost:3000
+2. To view the application go to PORT 3000